 Table of Contents

 Tired of printing, signing and then scanning or faxing documents that need your signature?
-Creating an electronic signature and adding it to your Word, PDF and other documents from a desktop is easy.
+Creating an electronic signature and adding it to your Word, Can I Sign from a Desktop and other documents from a desktop is easy.
 And many programs also have built-in digital signing features that add an extra layer of convenience and security.

 First off, let’s clarify something: electronic signatures and digital signatures, for all that they sound alike, are two different things.
 An electronic signature is simply an image of your signature added to a document while a digital signature is encrypted data that proves the document came from you.